jliszka/jliszka.github.com/_drafts/probability-is-in-the-process.md

 1. Frequentists don't believe that, and
 2. he overlooks another place probability could live: in the process.

-Both frequentist and Bayesian modes of thinking about probability will lead you to the same answers (well, most of the time).
+Both frequentist and Bayesian modes of thinking will lead you to the same numeric answers (well, most of the time).
 But personally I like the frequentist approach because it takes the human observer out of the equation.
 Why bring minds into it at all?